Culgaith railway station

-Culgaith railway station served the village of Culgaith in Cumberland (now in Cumbria), England.
+Culgaith railway station served the village of Culgaith in Cumberland (now in Cumbria), England from 1880 to 1970.

 History

 The Settle-Carlisle Line is open however and the nearby level crossing and associated semaphore signalling are at present still operated through the Culgaith signal box.
 The station was built by the Midland Railway and opened in 1880.
 The station was designed by the Midland Railway company architect John Holloway Sanders.
 It closed when local stopping trains over the Settle-Carlisle Line were withdrawn in May 1970.

 The Settle-bound (up) station building (which sits on a surviving portion of the southbound platform) has been converted into a private dwelling.
 The nearby garden centre includes buildings that were once used to pack hampers for those heading north on the railway for pheasant shoots, deer stalking, etc. in Scotland.
 The station master's cottage has also survived, now in private hands.

 The buildings possessed a completely different appearance to all other stations on the Settle - Carlisle line due to it being built four years after the others; it was designed by John Holloway Sanders and is of style known as Derby Gothic.
 The Station Master had a small cottage originally meant for a crossing keeper, rather than the normal substantial house.
 The Midland Railway hadn't intended to build a station serving the village until the local vicar objected.
 A local stone was used.